ngjsjordan/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `ClientSquare` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Add a buyer/seller**
+**Use case: UC01 - Add a client**

 **MSS**

-1. User requests to add a buyer or seller
+1. User requests to add a client
-2. ClientSquare adds the buyer or seller
+2. ClientSquare adds the client

     Use case ends.